 On a tour over the summer, the group reflected on a still life in the European galleries, discussing the flowers that were included and what they might symbolize, then created a flower arrangement together using images from magazines and books.
 Afterward, the group moved to the Kinney Classroom for refreshments, discussion, and another art activity: creating replicas of insects found in gardens during summer, or in the paintings in the Museum’s collection.
 Some took their creations home; others donated their artwork to the walls of the Kinney Classroom, which is transformed into an Art Pub each Friday night.

 The artNOW program was developed through a partnership with the Oregon Chapter of the Alzheimer’s Association, which has provided training to docents and staff, valuable guidance and expertise, and significant staff support to the program.
 Staff from the C. Rex and Ruth H. Layton Aging and Alzheimer’s Disease Center at OHSU and the Companion Art Studio were meaningful consultants on the project.

-We are now accepting reservations for the January/February 2018 session.
-The program will be held on January 8th, 22nd, and 29th, and February 5th from 12:45 to 3 p.m.
+We are now accepting reservations for the May/June 2018 session.
+The program will be held on May 7th, 14th and 21st, and June 4thfrom 12:45 to 3 p.m.
 Space is limited and advance registration is required.
 For more information and to register, please call the Alzheimer’s Association’s helpline at 1-800-272-3900 and request to learn more about artNOW.